ShadAdman/EdgeRt/README.md

 Create a container that matches the model’s output tensor shape.
 This gives you a correctly sized structure to hold the results.

-You can see output tensor shape of your model by calling `getOutputTensor`, Checkout your model metadata or use [Netron](https://netron.app/)</br>
+- You can see output tensor shape of your model by calling `getOutputTensor` or Checkout your model metadata or use [Netron](https://netron.app/)</br>

-- To see the number of input tensor that your model has, you can call [`getOutputTensorCount`](https://github.com/shadmanadman/kflite-sample/blob/8cb1175576a2b3dcf7bd30d400528c5a38e92714/composeApp/src/commonMain/kotlin/org/kmp/playground/kflite/sample/RunModelWithInputImageExample.kt#L31).
+- To see the number of input tensor that your model has, you can call [`getOutputTensorCount`](https://github.com/shadmanadman/kflite-sample/blob/8cb1175576a2b3dcf7bd30d400528c5a38e92714/composeApp/src/commonMain/kotlin/org/kmp/playground/kflite/sample/RunModelWithInputImageExample.kt#L31) or Checkout your model metadata or use [Netron](https://netron.app/)</br>

-Following example shows how to prepare output data for a object detection model that outputs a 3D matrix.
+Our example shows how to prepare output data for an object detection model that outputs a 3D matrix.
 Our example model has 3 shape.
-The batch size (number of input), number of results and the bounding box location.</br>
+The batch size (number of input), number of results and the bounding box locations (x,y,w,h).</br>

+[!IMPORTANT]
-- If you know the amount of each shape, just hard code them in a const, since each shape is constant.
+If you know the amount of each shape, just hard code them in a const, since each shape is constant.

 ``` kotlin
 val batchSize = Kflite.getOutputTensor(0).shape[0] = 1